xugro/rmpp-erasertoolchanger/README.md

 ## TODOs:
   - [ ] Add a toggle to enable and a button to set the tool to anything.
+  - [ ] Pick a name for the extension so it's not different on every file!!!
   - [ ] Set up an autobuild.
   - [ ] Remove unnecessary logs and clean up the code.